DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-22 Narrative Tasks.md

 - [ ] The *first* Experiment Log that Allister finds.
 The content can be anything in [\> Set 1 Experiment Logs \<](<./11-21 Journal Entry Notes.md#Set 1 Experiment Logs>).
 - [ ] A dialogue interaction that plays after the player finishes reading the first experiment log
 	- -
-- [ ] A dialogue interaction that plays af
+- [ ] A dialogue interaction that plays after the player completes the objective outlined in the experiment log
+	- Allister / one of his Allies should comment on the fact that he replicated the experiment outlined in the log.
+	- (Note: Let's say Tarun is the one who has been keeping )

 #### Subsequent Journal Entries